QubesOS/qubes-doc/common-tasks/device-handling.md

 ##Global Options
-These three options are allways available:
+These three options are always available:

 - `--help`, `-h` - show help message and exit
 - `--verbose`, `-v` - increase verbosity
 - `--quiet`, `-q` - decrease verbosity

-A full command consits of one DEVICE_CLASS and one action.
+A full command consists of one DEVICE_CLASS and one action.
 If no action is given, list is implied.
 DEVICE_CLASS however is required.

 **SYNOPSIS**:
 `qvm-device DEVICE_CLASS {action} [action-specific arguments] [options]`